preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-v7/directory/index.rst

 You can click the link to go to a community.
 You can search for a community and use the headings "Title", "Template" and "Created Date".

-The following actions, using the dot menu to the right, are available for a community in the All list:
+The following actions, using the dot menu to the right, are available for a community in the "All" list:

 .. image:: community-actions-v7.png